win-acme/win-acme.github.io/reference/settings.md

 Disable multithreading features for validation.
 Inceases runtime but may help to fix bugs caused by race conditions.

+### `ParallelBatchSize `
+Default: `100`

+Maximum number of validations to run simultaneously.
+We recommend limiting this to about 20 to prevent issues like overrunning the maximum size of a DNS response.

 ### `CleanupFolders`
 Default: `true`